Joint Venture Agreement Fill out the template

 A Joint Venture Agreement is a contract between two or more individuals or businesses who would like to undertake a new discrete project, start a new service, or do some other type of specific work together in order to make a profit.

-Importantly, there are several different structures that Joint Ventures may take.
+Importantly, there are several different structures that joint ventures may take.
 One of the most common structures is for parties to simply enter a contract together, agreeing to do certain things together.
 However, in some other cases, parties choose to create a company or some other legal entity together for the sole purpose of undertaking the Joint Venture.

 This Joint Venture Agreement does not create a company or any other legal structure.
 It is simply a contract between the various parties.
 It says what the parties will do together, and what their various rights and obligations will be.